-The Statement of Accounts for the Chief Constable of West Mercia Police is duly authorised for issue on 31 May 2018 by authority of the Chief Finance Officer to the Chief Constable.
+The Statement of Accounts for the Chief Constable of West Mercia Police is duly authorised for issue on 30th November 2020 by authority of the Head of Commercial Services.

-I certify that the Statement of Accounts represents a true and fair view of the financial position of the Chief Constable of West Mercia Police at the accounting date and of the income and expenditure for the year ended 31 March 2018.
+I certify that the Statement of Accounts represents a true and fair view of the financial position of the Chief Constable of West Mercia Police at the accounting date and of the income and expenditure for the year ended 31 March 2020.